Cwong1030/CS-340/README.md

 - **Security**: Implementing robust security measures to protect sensitive data is crucial.
 - **Performance Optimization**: Regular monitoring and optimization of the database to ensure it performs efficiently, especially in applications with high user loads.

-3) As for the role of computer scientists, we design, create, and optimize software and systems to solve complex problems.
+3) The role of computer scientists, we design, create, and optimize software and systems to solve complex problems.
 Our work matters because it drives innovation, enhances efficiency, and empowers organizations and individuals.
 In the case of projects like the one for Grazioso Salvare, our work can help a company improve its operations by providing data-driven insights, streamlining processes, and enabling better decision-making.
 In a broader context, computer scientists contribute to advancements in various fields, from healthcare to finance, making a significant impact on society and the global economy.